EDUCATION: OUR RAW MATERIAL ROADMAP

 A creative VR experience at Lineapelle, Milan

 My view when I was sourcing materials for the brand back in 2017 was to find a non leather supplier who produced materials that were non toxic, were REACH + Prop65 compliant, could offer ingredient makeup that could be tested independently + had a range of textures + tones that would appeal to the fashion market we were targeting.
-Since then, the market has evolved, and I’m pleased that our primary fabric supplier has ensured GRS recycled options that are water based + solvent free, are key in their (and as a result, our) offering.
+Since then, the market has evolved, and I’m pleased that our primary fabric supplier has ensured GRS recycled options are key in their (and as a result, our) offering.

 There have been several plant based innovations come to market over the past 7-8 years, with Pinatex being one of the earliest to launch a product that had a purely plant based substrate.
 Over the past 5 years, the pace of development has been dramatic – biomass from cactus, mango, apple, mycelium, grape, orange, corn, banana leaves + bamboo have been utilised to create materials designed to take on the animal derived fashion market, aka animal hide tanned leather.

 Then there are the synthetics.
 Also a space that has had much development + innovation over the past decade.
 Recycled content, tactile + pleasing to the eye materials have come to market offering a viable alternative to animal derived leathers.
 Given the move against fossil fuels + petroleum derived products, due to the climate change imperative, it makes sense that this is where tensions rise + the room divides.
 Three factors however, are often left out of the conversation: the inherent environmental damage that co-exists with getting animal leather to market, the animal cruelty of industrial agriculture + lack of protection afforded 'farmed animals' + of course, the recognition that fossil fuels are also part of the leather industry.